iGaming17 min readMay 2026By · Banking Lead

 5. Rolling Reserve Terms

 Rolling reserves are not inherently problematic — they are a standard risk management mechanism.
 What matters is the specific terms.
-Ask:
+For a full breakdown see our iGaming Rolling Reserve Guide.
+Specifically, ask:

-• What triggers a reserve increase?
-Automatic on a chargeback spike, or only after formal review?
+• What triggers a reserve increase? — Is it automatic on a chargeback spike, or does it require a formal review?

-• How is the reserve released?
-On a rolling basis (month 7 releases month 1’s reserve), or only on contract termination?
+• How is the reserve released? — On a rolling basis (e.g., month 7 releases month 1's reserve), or only on contract termination?

-• What is the maximum reserve cap?
-Some contracts allow uncapped reserve increases at the acquirer’s discretion.
+• What is the maximum reserve cap? — Some contracts allow uncapped reserve increases at the acquirer's discretion, which creates unpredictable cash flow exposure.

-A 10% rolling reserve released on a rolling 6-month basis is manageable.
+A 10% rolling reserve released on a rolling 6-month basis at steady-state is manageable.
 A 25% reserve with a discretionary increase clause and no rolling release mechanism is a cash flow trap.

 6. Settlement Currency and Multi-Currency Support